ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

 You can specify `identity_token` variable in a `GET` call to the metadata service to invoke one of the metadata methods.
 For more information, see [Retrieve metadata from your running instances](/docs/vpc?topic=vpc-imd-access-instance-metadata&interface=api#imd-access-md-use).

 You can also generate an IAM token from this identity token and use the RIAS API to call IAM-enabled services.
-For more information, see [Generate an IAM token from an instance identity access token](/docs/vpc?topic=vpc-imd-identity-operations#imd-token-exchange).
+For more information, see [Generate an IAM token from an identity access token](/docs/vpc?topic=vpc-imd-identity-operations#imd-token-exchange).

-## Generate an IAM token from an instance identity access token
+## Generate an IAM token from an identity access token
 {: #imd-token-exchange}
 {: api}

-To access IBM Cloud IAM-enabled services in the account, you can generate an IAM token from the instance identity access token and a trusted profile.
+To access IBM Cloud IAM-enabled services in the account, you can generate an IAM token from the identity access token and a trusted profile.
 After you generate the IAM token, you can use it to access IAM-enabled services, such as {{site.data.keyword.cos_full_notm}}, Cloud Database Service, and the VPC APIs.
 You can reuse the token multiple times.

 Make a `POST /identity/v1/iam_token` request and specify the ID of the trusted profile.
-This request uses the instance identity access token and a trusted profile that is linked to a virtual server instance to generate an IAM access token.
+This request uses the identity access token and a trusted profile that is linked to a virtual server instance to generate an IAM access token.
 The trusted profile can be linked either when you create the instance or provided in the request body.

-The Metadata Instance Identity API that was used to pass the instance identity access token and generate an IAM token is being deprecated.
-Users must migrate to the [Virtual Private Cloud Identity API](/apidocs/vpc-identity/latest).
-For more information, see [Updating to the `2025-08-26` version of the VPC Identity API](/docs/vpc?topic=vpc-2025-08-26-migration-metadata-identity).
+The IAM API used to pass the identity access token and generate an IAM token is being deprecated.
+Beta users must migrate to the metadata service API to generate an IAM token by using `POST /identity/v1/iam_token`.
 {: note}

 Example request: